CliveC99/p1-castlerea/README.md

   - Each icon links directly to the site in a new tab.
   - The options are Facebook, Instagram, Twitter and Youtube.
   - The footer is the same across all the pages.
+  - This allows the user to access the social media accounts.
   - When hovered, the background colour of each of the social icons will turn to red.
   - I got the image from [here.](https://www.pexels.com/photo/from-above-shot-of-dried-leaves-and-yellow-fruit-3018825/)